lcdunne/roc-face/README.md

 ```
 <img src="https://github.com/lcdunne/signal-detection/raw/develop/example/simple_ROC_zROC.png" alt="" width="620">

+The `utils.plot_roc` and `utils.plot_zroc` functions are for convenience as
+they carry out some minor plotting customisations (square axes, chance-line,
-The line on the *z*-ROC in this example is a simple linear fit, which is useful
+etc).
+The fitted line on the *z*-ROC in this example is a simple linear model,
-for interpreting the data.
+which is useful for interpreting the ROC data.

 With the signal and noise data, the different models can be fitted.